 Cllr John Collier, Cabinet member for Property Management and Grounds Maintenance, said: "The strategy sets out in detail how, working with partners, we are going to meet the challenge of creating and maintaining high quality play areas which will benefit the health and wellbeing of those living in our district."

-Consultation on the strategy begins on 20 December 2019 and comments are invited by 31 January 2020.
+Consultation on the strategy begins on 20 December 2019 and comments are invited by 5pm on 31 January 2020.
 The strategy can be found by visiting folkestone-hythe.gov.uk/consultations and clicking 'play area strategy 2020-30'.

 Date published: 20 December 2019